Kasper7777/RL-Worm/README.md

 ### Worm Robot
 - 6 segments connected by 5 revolute joints
 - Each joint rotates around the Y-axis for side-to-side motion
-- Gradient coloring for easy segment identification
+- Gradient colouring for easy segment identification
 - Realistic physics parameters for stable movement

 ### Observation Space